7 things every talent retention strategy should have in summary:

 7. Collecting and responding to employee feedback

-The seventh and final element to include in any talent retention strategy is actively collecting, responding, and acting (where possible) on employee feedback.
+The seventh and final element to include in more employee retention strategies is actively collecting, responding, and acting (where possible) on employee feedback.

 When your employees feel valued and that their opinions matter, they’ll be more likely to provide you with innovative ideas and solutions to help support better staff engagement – rather than simply leave for pastures new if something isn’t to their liking.